Joshua Takes Over

 March 2 - Nº 61 Joshua 1:1 – 3:8

 Do you ever feel that your life is too messed up for God to use you?
-All through the Bible we find broken people (like Rahab) that God used to accomplish His purposes.
-Once we recognize who He is and accept His healing, there is no limit to what He can do through us!
+All through the Bible we find broken people (like Rahab) whom God used to accomplish His purposes.
+Once we recognize who He is and accept His forgiveness, there is no limit to what He can do through us!
 We won’t do everything perfectly at first, but God is patient.